paulriddle/puzzle_sector/README.md

 the SS segment, everything else defaults to using DS.

 Or you could do: MOV AL, 0x0F / MOV CX, 64000 / REPZ / STOSB

+CX is the best counter register, because there's a JCXZ instruction... and a LOOP instruction, and the REPeat prefix for "string" instructions.